-GSP Regulation §354.28 (c)(2) states that the MT for reduction of groundwater storage shall be a total volume of groundwater that can be withdrawn from the basin without causing conditions that may lead to undesirable results.
-Minimum thresholds for reduction of groundwater storage shall be calculated based on historical trends, water year type and projected water use in the Subbasin.
+GSP Regulation §354.28 (c)(2) states that the minimum threshold for reduction of groundwater storage shall be a total volume of groundwater that can be withdrawn from the basin without causing conditions that may lead to undesirable results.
+MTs for reduction of groundwater storage shall be calculated based on historical trends, water year type and projected water use in the Subbasin.
 Reduction in groundwater storage is not a parameter that can be directly measured; rather, change in storage is calculated from change in groundwater levels and aquifer material storage coefficients.
 Change in groundwater storage will be regularly estimated based on either the Subbasin water budget or monitoring results derived from analysis of groundwater elevations and aquifer properties.
-The MT for groundwater storage is set to the amount of groundwater storage when groundwater elevations are at their measurable objective.
+The minimum threshold for groundwater storage is set to the amount of groundwater storage when groundwater elevations are at their minimum threshold.

-The MT for reduction in groundwater storage is a single value of average groundwater elevation over the entire Subbasin.
-Therefore, the potential conflict between MT at different locations in the Subbasin is not applicable.
-The reduction in groundwater storage MT was selected to avoid undesirable results for other sustainability indicators as outlined below:
+The minimum threshold for reduction in groundwater storage is a single value of average groundwater elevation over the entire Subbasin.
+Therefore, the potential conflict between MTs at different locations in the Subbasin is not applicable.
+The reduction in groundwater storage minimum threshold was selected to avoid undesirable results for other sustainability indicators as outlined below:

 - 1. Chronic lowering of groundwater elevations.
 Since groundwater elevation will be used for estimating changes in groundwater storage, the reduction in groundwater storage would not cause undesirable results for this sustainability indicator. - 2.
 Degraded water quality.
-Exceedances of the MT for declines in groundwater storage is not expected to lead to a degradation of groundwater quality. - 3.
+Exceedances of the minimum threshold for declines in groundwater storage is not expected to lead to a degradation of groundwater quality. - 3.
 Subsidence.
 Future average groundwater levels and changes in long-term aquifer storage will be stable and will not induce any additional subsidence within the Subbasin. - 4.
 Interconnected surface water.
 Groundwater elevations will also be used for interconnected surface waters for the interim.
-Therefore, the MT for groundwater storage is not anticipated to cause undesirable results for this indicator.
-The GSA will work to bridge the data gaps for this indicator and continue to reassess any potential impacts from the storage MT.
+Therefore, the minimum threshold for groundwater storage is not anticipated to cause undesirable results for this indicator.
+The GSA will work to bridge the data gaps for this indicator and continue to reassess any potential impacts from the storage minimum threshold.

 Groundwater levels will be measured at existing and new monitoring wells.
 The groundwater level monitoring will be conducted in accordance with the monitoring plan outlined in Section 3.11.
 Furthermore, the groundwater level monitoring will meet the requirements of the technical and reporting standards included in the SGMA regulations.
-As noted in Section 3.11, the current groundwater monitoring network includes seven (7) wells in the Upper Aquifer and one (1) well in the Lower Aquifer.
-The GSA intends to install three nested monitoring wells which is included in the network.
+As noted in Section 3.11, the current groundwater monitoring network includes four (4) wells in the Upper Aquifer and one (1) well in the Lower Aquifer.
+The GSA intends to install one nested monitoring well which is included in the network.
 The change in groundwater elevations from year to year will be determined and multiplied by the storage coefficients associated with the specific aquifer being measured and multiplied by the areal extent of the Subbasin to derive the annual change in storage.